This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 I love baked potatoes.
 As a side dish or as a main, there’s a million ways to top them.
 But for me, there’s only one way to cook them: baked to a perfect 210 F internal temperature.
-Guaranteed to be fluffy and delicious.
+These perfect grilled baked potatoes are guaranteed to be fluffy and delicious.
 Sometimes I make them in the oven.
 And sometimes I make them on my grill.
 Gas or charcoal, it doesn’t matter, you can make great potatoes on either one.

 Perfect Grilled Baked Potatoes